Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-my4Zmq3LUNU.md

 ### Transcript

-> 1k3 miners get two outputs to transport the full production no i don't think i don't i don't know i don't know what the situation with two outputs is
+> 1k3 miners get two outputs to transport the full production no I don't think I don't I don't know I don't know what the situation with two outputs is